 The World is Your Gym!

 If you are the type of person that would rather be out living your life than spending hours in a traditional gym but you want to stay in shape, it is time to explore alternative ways to stay fit.
-Instead of making working out a chore, find fun ways to stay active.
+Instead of making working out a chore, find fun and creative ways to stay active.

 Nine Fun Ways to Stay Active

 Something about growing up tends to make people think that playing is off-limits unless a child is around.
 Doing an activity that is physical and fun is a great way to get in shape and stay motivated.
 It is easier to build a habit around something you enjoy doing.
 The activity itself is a reward.
 Trying new forms of play is a wonderful way to keep your body guessing.
 So head to the playground or grab a skateboard and have some fun.
 Your body will thank you for it.

 It is hard to watch anyone hula hoop without wanting to give it a go yourself.
 It has actually re-emerged as a great way to tone your waist, hips, thighs, and buttocks.
 It also strengthens your abdominal muscles and your lower back.
 It can be done indoors or out, with a group or solo, and they even have classes you can take.

 If you really want to get toned while having a great time, rock climbing might be your sport.
 It usually appeals to the adventurous at heart, but with indoor gyms popping up all over the place, everyone is testing their skills on the wall.
 It is a great anaerobic exercise that builds both strength and balance.
 You are likely to work muscles you didn’t even know you had.

 This is a wonderful fast-paced aerobic workout that is great for individuals that love a little competition.
 Fencing is a strategic sport akin to chess.
 Classes can help you learn to anticipate your opponent’s move and react accordingly.
 It is both a mental and physical activity.
 It can improve your speed, coordination, and flexibility.